 How is the Internet changing cultural criticism—or the ways we perceive and make art?
 How can arts journalism survive and thrive in a networked age?
 In an era of DIY media, when everyone's a critic, curator, and creator, what does it mean to be a professional art critic?
 As lead organizer and co-emcee of this three-day international conference, I worked to address these and other questions about digital cultural publishing's current challenges and its possible futures.

-Held May 28–30, 2015 at the Walker Art Center, Superscript showcased 17 writers, editors, and artists (from poet Claudia La Rocco and Los Angeles Times critic Christopher Knight to Pitchfork CEO Ryan Schreiber and The New Inquiry’s Ayesha Siddiqi), two keynotes (James Bridle, Ben Davis), two film premieres, a mentorship program (with Hyperallergic) for emerging bloggers, and a closing party DJ’d by YACHT’s Claire Evans, among other events.
+Held May 28–30, 2015 at the Walker Art Center, Superscript showcased 17 writers, editors, and artists (from poet Claudia La Rocco and Los Angeles Times critic Christopher Knight to Pitchfork CEO Ryan Schreiber and The New Inquiry’s Ayesha Siddiqi), two keynotes (James Bridle, Ben Davis), two film premieres, and a closing party DJ’d by YACHT’s Claire Evans, among other events.
 In addition to managing speaker selection and relations, event logistics and marketing, contracts and invoicing, accessibility initiatives, and promoting Superscript on media outlets (from KFAI Community Radio to the Columbia Journalism Review), I created a parallel online program of commissioned writings from artists, editors, and technologists on themes not addressed within the conference.

-After trending nationally on Twitter during the event—thanks, in part, to our quirky motivational poster–style quotation cards—the #superscript15 hashtag remained active for years thanks in part to this ongoing series of writings.
+After trending nationally on Twitter during the event—due, in part, to our quirky motivational poster–style quotation cards—the hashtag remained active for years thanks in part to this ongoing series of writings.

 Press for Superscript